Adam Optimizer

 The result is an optimizer that adapts step sizes parameter by parameter.
 Parameters with consistently large gradient magnitudes can receive smaller effective steps; parameters with smaller or sparser gradients can receive larger effective steps.
 This made Adam especially useful for deep, high-dimensional models where a single global learning-rate behavior can be brittle.

-Adam is not a model architecture and not an alignment method.
+Adam is not a model architecture, a training objective, an alignment method, or evidence that a system understands what it is learning.
 It is part of the training machinery that turns data, loss functions, gradients, hardware, and code into a fitted neural network.

 Origin